catpea/catpea-project/database/furkies-purrkies/poem-1877/index.md

 But they represent the old ways, the manual cranky ways, fill of complaints, advice that leads to nothing.

-That is the advice of old incontinent men, that yell at clouds in a desperate search for their medicine.
+That is the advice of senior developers, that yell at clouds in a desperate search for their medicine.

 ---